sjjf/master_exterior_ballistics/README.md

 modeled as a set of linear steps; drag coefficients are derived from tabular data using linear interpolation; the atmospheric models supplied are simplistic in the extreme both in terms of density at altitude and determining the speed of sound.
+In addition, the use of the program cannot automate away all the manual work done historically during the compilation of range tables - to achieve good results the user needs to have a solid understanding of the constraints and limitations of the methodology the program is implementing.

-While these reflect the methods used historically they also constrain the accuracy of the results, both in absolute terms and in terms of matching historical data.
-Minor differences in the digitisation of calculations that were originally done by hand, as well as differences in the digitisation of the input data, lead to small but significant differences between the historical results and the results of the program.
-A good match will have variations from known data of less than 1% in most cases, but a closer match than that should not be expected.
+While the intent is to reflect the methods used historically this also constrains the accuracy of the results, both in absolute terms and in terms of matching historical data.
+The available data at this point is vastly more limited than that available to the historical engineers compiling the original range tables and gun performance data, meaning that attempting to apply the same methodology will inevitably require assumptions, estimates and approximations for any missing data.
+In addition, minor differences in the digitisation of calculations that were originally done by hand, as well as differences in the digitisation of the input data, lead to small but significant differences between the historical results and the results of the program.

+A good result will have variations from known data of less than 1% in most cases, but a closer match than that should not be expected.
+Where insufficient information is available the results will represent at best a reasonable estimate, and the results should be reported with appropriate care.

 # Further Documentation